Ali-Al-Khuwaja/Ali-Al-Khuwaja/README.md

 ## Hi there!
-I'm Ali - "علي" 👋
+I'm Ali 👋
-I'm just a guy studying software development ,focusing on web development.
+I'm just a guy studying software development, focusing on web development.

 I'm doing the Ruby on Rails path on TheOdinProject.🤓